zareefgithub/php-test/README.md

 an account nor authenticate in order to consume the API, however please be aware that this API is rate-limited.

-To get started, we have provided a skeleton folder structure, please create a fork of this repository either here on gitlab or via another public repository like github.
+To get started, please fork of this repository either here on GitHub or via another public repository like GitLab.

-We recommend that you spend no more than two hours on this challenge, we are more interested in how you approach the task than spending lots of time on it.
+We recommend that you spend no more than one hour on this challenge, we are more interested in how you approach the task than spending lots of time on it.

+Feel free to use comments/notes/pseudo code on how you would go further once the time is up.

 ### User Stories